Plan Your Configuration of the Web Policy

 Some settings require the preconfiguration of component settings outside of the Web policy.

-By configuring the Web policy's rulesets and rules, you determine when and how traffic is inspected and then allowed, blocked, or restricted.
+The Web policy is made up of rulesets and rules.
+Through these rulesets and their rules, the Web policy defines how security and access controls are applied to identities and the destinations they visit.
+By adding and configuring rulesets and rules, you determine when and how traffic is inspected and then allowed, blocked, restricted, or isolated.
 As such, there are two parts to configuring the Web policy:

-Enable a ruleset by selecting a ruleset's identities and then configuring ruleset settings to determine protection options for that ruleset.
+Select ruleset identities and then configure settings to determine protection options for the ruleset.

 - Part Two – Add Rules to a Ruleset.

-Once you have configured a ruleset, add rules to that ruleset to set actions (allow, warn, block, and isolate) against individual identities and the destinations those identities attempt to access.
+Set rule actions—allow, warn, block, and isolate—against individual identities and the destinations those identities attempt to access.

 Note: Not all of the features described here are available to all Umbrella packages.
 To determine your current package, navigate to Admin > Licensing.
 For more information, see Determine Your Current Package.
 If you encounter a feature described here that you do not have access to, contact your sales representative for more information about your current package.
 See also, Cisco Umbrella Packages.